jonhanke/jonhanke.github.io/_posts/2015-10-25-Regularization-for-Regular-People.md

-In general it's not as easy to visually see what's going on in a regularization, but one can imagine that it's something very similar to what we can see in this example.
+While in general it's not as easy to visually see what's going on in a regularization, one can imagine that it's something very similar to what we can see in this example.
 Hopefully this kind of intuition is helpful to the reader when deciding what kinds of regularization(s) to use when approaching a model, and particularly a model that is overfit to some given data.
 Thanks for reading!